• Articles

 In Angular, error handling can be done by writing a function using HttpClient along with catchError from RxJS.To handle errors, Angular’s HttpClient parses JSON responses and returns a JavaScript object in the OBSERVABLES.

-In Angular, Content projection refers to a pattern where you can insert, or project, the content you want to use inside a different component.
-For example, consider a Card component which can accept the content provided by another component.
+In Angular, Content projection refers to a pattern where you can insert or project, the content you want to use inside a different component.
+For example, consider a Card component that can accept the content provided by another component.

 In Angular, data binding refers to the mechanism of establishing a connection between the component’s data (model) and the user interface (view) elements.
 It allows for the automatic synchronization and communication of data between the component and the template.